-the Through history element of the curriculum. children are introduced to the way people lived in the past, through a variety of historical sources such as artefacts. maps, newspapers and memories and through historical visits.
+Through the history element of the curriculum. children are introduced to the way people lived the in past, through a variety of historical sources such as artefacts. maps, newspapers and memories and through historical visits.
 Each year group studies one or two periods of history.